 Often a hive of activity, this large space in the middle of our hospitalisation area is used to perform non-sterile procedures, and to examine and treat our patients.

-We have a wet procedures table here, which has a large tub sink underneath the grill table top.
+We have two wet procedures table here, which has a large tub sink underneath the grill table top.
 It can be used for regular examinations and treatments with a towel to pad the top, as well as for when there is a bit of water being used.
 Made completely out of stainless steel, it is easily cleaned and disinfected between uses.
 It is ideal for such procedures as dental scaling and polishing, abscess surgeries, and those messy enemas.

-We have our intensive care and surgical recovery cages in this area also.
+We have our heated intensive care and surgical recovery cages in this area also.
 This enables us to closely monitor certain patients.
 All our patients are kept here until they are fully awake after their anaesthetic procedures.
 Our critical care patients are also kept here so we can keep a close eye on them at all times.
 These patients also require regular examinations throughout the day.
 These cages all have in floor heating to keep the patients warm.
 Some patients will also need extra blankets and other heating devices to prevent low body temperatures.